28th Virginia battle flag: 21st century

 In 2002, John S. Brown, then Chief of Military History at the United States Army Center of Military History, declared that the flag should be housed in a military history museum in Virginia.
 The flag was not returned.

-In 2003, officials in Virginia including then-Governor of Virginia Mark Warner demanded the return of the flag; Minnesota Governor Tim Pawlenty responded that Virginia was "not getting it. […] We believe it's rightfully ours, and we're not giving it back to Virginia."
+In 2003, officials in Virginia including then-Governor of Virginia Mark Warner demanded the return of the flag; Minnesota Governor Tim Pawlenty responded that Virginia was "not getting it. [...]
+We believe it's rightfully ours, and we're not giving it back to Virginia."
+The flag was not returned.

 In 2013, 150 years after the Battle of Gettysburg, the governor of Virginia requested to borrow the flag.
 Minnesota Governor Mark Dayton declined.
+The flag was not returned.

 Present condition

 Based on photos of the 28th Virginia battle flag, less than one percent of its fabric is missing, according to Fonda Thomsen of Textile Preservation Associates, Inc. The middle eyelet is torn, while there are roughly 12 holes in the red quadrants, and some holes in the border of the fly end.
 The flag has not been tested for blood, though some reports have indicated that it is bloodstained.
 It is kept in a drawer inside a cabinet within the Minnesota Historical Society, the location of which is undisclosed for security reasons.